GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ### Step 2: Initialize the extension {: #step-2 }

-Extensions monitor browser events using the [extension service worker][doc-sw].
-Service workers have a special JavaScript environment; they load to handle events, and the browser terminates a service worker when it's no longer needed.
+Extensions can monitor browser events in the background using the [extension's service worker][doc-sw].
+Service workers are special JavaScript environments that are loaded to handle events and terminated when they're no longer needed.

 Start by adding the following code to register the service worker in the manifest: